valasek/timesheet/README.md

 go run timesheet.go db --load all go run timesheet.go server

-# open a new terminal and change to the client dir
+# open a new terminal and change to the client folder
 cd client

 # install dependencies